What Is The Smallest Country In Asia

 Geography and Environment

 The Maldives is located southwest of India and Sri Lanka.
-Its unique geography makes it one of the most dispersed countries in the world.
+That said, its unique geography makes it one of the most dispersed countries in the world.
 Of the approximately 1,190 islands, only about 200 are inhabited.
-These islands are low-lying, with the highest point being only about 2.4 meters (7 feet 10 inches) above sea level, making the Maldives particularly vulnerable to rising sea levels.
+Day to day, these islands are low-lying, with the highest point being only about 2.
+4 meters (7 feet 10 inches) above sea level, making the Maldives particularly vulnerable to rising sea levels.

 The country's environment is characterized by its coral reefs, which are among the most diverse in the world.
 These reefs are home to a myriad of marine species, including colorful fish, sea turtles, and various types of corals.
 The health of these reefs is crucial not only for the Maldives' biodiversity but also for protecting the islands from erosion and storm surges.